 A feasibility study was performed to assess the potential drainage improvement projects as recommended in the previous drainage study.
-Individual improvement projects will subsequently be designed and constructed throughout the basin areas to improve drainage conditions.
+Individual improvement projects were subsequently designed and are being constructed throughout the basin areas to improve drainage conditions.

 Location Map:

 Southeast Seminole Heights Project Map